antivanov/grunt-contrib-jasmine/README.md

 WARNING: This is an unoffical fork that works with PhantomJS version 2.0.0.
 It was created because the upgrade to the desired version of PhantomJS has not yet been done for the master branch of grunt-lib-phantomjs.

+Also includes the optimization/fix for https://github.com/gruntjs/grunt-contrib-jasmine/issues/198 "Phantom hangs for a long time after all tests are finished with coverage" as it is not yet fixed in the master

 ## Getting Started
 This plugin requires Grunt `>=0.4.0`